omkar0605/Tableau_Bank_Analytics/README.md

 ## Dashboard and Storyline for Bank Customers in United Kingdom

-Disclaimer: The above case study is used for educational purpose.
+Disclaimer: The case study is used for educational purpose.
 Any reference to real facts or real events is purely co-incidental.

 The dashboard and storyline show how bank customers in United Kingdom are scattered in England, Wales, Scotland, and Northern Ireland depending upon the Age, Gender, Job Classification, and bank balance.
 The dataset contains 4014 rows with 11 columns.